 C - STL

-Yadier Molina went 1-for-3 with a double and a walk in the Cardinals Game 3 Wild Card loss to the Padres on Friday.
+Yadier Molina went 2-for-4 with a pair of singles and an RBI in a loss to the Indians on Wednesday.

 Molina drove in Dylan Carlson with a two-out single to centerfielder in the first inning.
 The veteran backstop has slumped tremendously over the past two months since a hot start to the season.
 Molina is now hitting just .250 on the season with a lackluster .679 OPS.
 He's a borderline option in fantasy leagues at a shallow catcher position.
 There are likely better options available, depending on the league size and format.